 Parrots are famous for living for a long time, so it shouldn’t be a surprise that 13 out of the 15 birds on our list are a species of parrot.
 And aren’t we lucky about that!
 No matter the pet, we love them and want them to stay with us for as long as possible.

 Of course, this also means they are the ultimate long-term commitment pet.
-You need to be prepared to take care of your parrot for most of your life.
+No matter the species, you need to be prepared to take care of your pet bird for most of your life.

 Featured Image Credit: Karel Bartik, Shutterstock